-6.2.2 Choice: Nondeterministic Rendezvous
+7.2.2 Choice: Nondeterministic Rendezvous

 Nondeterministic choice provides processes with the ability to randomly select between a set of possible atomic communications.
 We refer to this ability as nondeterministic rendezvous and herein lies much of the expressiveness of the CSP model of computation.
 The CSP domain implements non-deterministic rendezvous via guarded communication statements.
-A guarded communication statement has the form guard; communication => statements;
+A guarded communication statement has the form

-FIGURE 6.1.
+FIGURE 7.1.
 Illustrating how processes block waiting to rendezvous